Kunene Region

+Geography

+Besides the capital Opuwo, the region contains the municipality of Outjo, the town Khorixas, the self-governed village Kamanjab, and hundreds of small settlements like Otjomotjira.

+Kunene is home to the Himba people, a subtribe of the Herero, as well as to Damara people and Nama people.
+As of 2020, Kunene had 58,548 registered voters.

 Kunene's western edge is the shores of the Atlantic Ocean.
 In the north, it borders Angola's Namibe Province, and in the far eastern part of its northern edge it borders Cunene Province.
 Domestically, it borders the following regions: